10 Start Up Costs Associated With Renting Out Your Home

 9. $500 Escrow Account

-We require that each of our landlords provide us with $500 at the time of contract signing so that we can open an escrow fund for repairs.
+We require that each of our owners provide us with $500 at the time of contract signing so that we can open an escrow fund for repairs.
 At the end of the lease term, we will refund any balance.
 This helps us make repairs when we need extra funds on the monthly rental income.

 At the end of the lease term, we will refund any balance.
-All money will be accounted for via your landlord portal.
+All money will be accounted for via your owner portal.
 We are a transparent company, so you can always contact us with any questions.

 10. The First Month's Rent

-Our landlords are not receiving income in month one while incurring out-of-pocket start-up expenses.
+Our owners are not receiving income in month one while incurring out-of-pocket start-up expenses.
 This can be difficult, but there is no way around it.
 Please plan for it and speak with your tax advisor to maximize every legal deduction possible.

 If you have any questions, please contact us directly.